brimdata/zed/docs/zq/language.md

 grep("foo") and (grep("bar)) or grep("baz"))
 ```

-## 8. Lateral Queries
+## 8. Lateral Subqueries

-Lateral queries provide a powerful means to apply a Zed query
+Lateral subqueries provide a powerful means to apply a Zed query
 to each subsequence of values generated from an outer sequence of values.
 The inner query may be _any Zed query_ and may refer to values from
 the outer sequence.

-Lateral queries are created using the scoped form of the
+Lateral subqueries are created using the scoped form of the
 [over operator](operators/over.md#operator) and may be nested to arbitrary depth.

 For example,